 Tell us a little about your credentials?

-I completed a Bachelor of Exercise Science in 2013 and experienced first hand the benefits of manual therapy and massage from playing sport and managing my own injuries.
-The fantastic results from my treatments lead me to pursue further education and gain new skills in manual therapy.
-I completed my Diploma of Remedial Massage in 2014 and have continued to gain experience both clinically and with athletes in a number of sports such as Australian rules football, golf and rugby league.
+I completed a Bachelor of Exercise Science in 2013 and experienced first-hand the benefits of manual therapy and massage from playing sport and managing my own injuries.
+I completed my Diploma of Remedial Massage in 2014 and have continued to gain experience both clinically and with athletes in several sports such as Australian rules football, golf and rugby league.

 What are your areas of expertise?

-As a massage therapist, I treat the musculoskeletal system as a whole, but have specific interest in both shoulder and neck injuries/pain.
+As a massage therapist, I treat the musculoskeletal system as a whole but have a specific interest in both shoulder and neck injuries/pain.
 An ability to listen intently and communicate an appropriate treatment plan ensures each treatment is always specific and individualised.